-- 1. Construction of New Stateline Switching Station: See Appendix A, Figure A- 1 for general vicinity location map. - 1.1.
-Location: Customer will build a new 230 kV line from their substation to SPS's new 230 kV Stateline Switching Station which includes three (3) 230 kV breakers.
-Appendix A, Figure A- 2, shows a preliminary one-line of Stateline Switching Station. - 1.2.
-Bus Design: The new 230 kV three-breaker ring-bus switching station will be built to accommodate the output from the solar energy facility.
-This is shown in Appendix A, Figure A- 2. - 1.3.
-Line Terminals: The 230 kV line and static wire breaker terminal, maximum per phase tension, shall be verified by the IC prior to termination of any IC line to the Point of Interconnection (POI).
-The SPS substation engineering department can provide guidance on the design tension for this breaker terminal and any specifics required of the IC. - 1.4.
-Relay and Protection Scheme: The new 230 kV breaker line terminal primary protection to the Interconnection Customer 230 kV transmission line will use line current differential relaying over optical fiber installed in the static of the customer's 230 kV transmission line.
+- 1. Construction of the 115 kV at Oasis Interchange: See Appendix A, Figure A-1 for general vicinity location map. - 1.1.
+Location: Customer will build a new 115 kV line from their substation to SPS's 115 kV at Oasis Interchange which includes Six Position Ring bus, built for future Breaker and a Half.
+Appendix A, Figure A-2, shows a preliminary one-line of the new 115 kV at Oasis Interchange, while Figure A-3 shows a typical elevation view of the normal Point of Interconnection (POI). - 1.2.
+Bus Design: The new 115 kV six position breaker and a half configuration at Oasis will be built to accommodate the output from the solar energy facility.
+This is shown in Appendix A, Figure A-2. - 1.3.
+Line Terminals: The 115 kV lines and static wire terminals will be designed to accommodate 14,000 pounds per phase conductor (28,000 Bundle) at maximum tension, with a maximum 15-degree pull off from normal. - 1.4.
+Relay and Protection Scheme: The new 115 kV breaker line terminal primary protection to the interconnection customer 115 kV transmission line will use line current differential relaying over optical fiber installed in the static of the customer's 115 kV transmission line.
 Secondary relaying will use mirrored bit, Permissive Overreaching Transfer Trip (POTT) over the optical fiber.
 An SEL 411L and an SEL 311C will be used as primary and secondary relays, respectively.
-The SEL 411L will be used for line/bus SCADA closing conditions for the 230 kV breakers.
-Also, a SEL 351S will be used for breaker failure.
+The SEL 351S will be used for breaker SCADA closing conditions for the 115 kV breakers and for breaker failure.

-An SEL 411L will display the bus voltage, GCB amps, MW, MVAR, and fault location.
+An SEL 411L will display the line voltage, line amps, MW, MVAR, and fault location.
 A communication relay will be installed and for other functions as required.

 - 1.5.
-Revenue Metering: An individual billing meter will be installed at Stateline Switching Station on the 230 kV line terminal from the Interconnection Customer's substation, which meets the standards: ANSI C12.1 accuracy class 0.2 (3-PT's IEEE C57.13 accuracy class 0.3 and 3-CT's IEEE C57.13 accuracy class 0.15) for full 3-phase 4-wire metering.
-There will be one meter per line terminal: the meter will have full 4 quadrant metering.
-Pulses out of the primary billing meter will be sent via SCADA to the Transmission Owner's Control Center in Amarillo, Texas. - 1.6.
+Revenue Metering: An individual billing meter will be installed at Oasis Interchange on the 115 kV line terminal from the IC's substation, which meets the standards: ANSI C12.1 accuracy class 0.2 (3-PT's IEEE C57.13 accuracy class 0.3 and 3-CT's IEEE C57.13 accuracy class 0.15) for full 3-phase 4-wire metering.
+Pulses out of the billing meter will be sent via SCADA to the Transmission Owner's Control Center in Amarillo, Texas. - 1.6.
 Disturbance Monitoring Device: A Disturbance Fault Recorder (DFR), capable of recording faults, swings, and long term trending, will be installed to monitor and record conditions in the substation and on the transmission lines.
 The disturbance equipment shall also be equipped with a GPS time synching clock.
 This equipment will have communication capability with a dedicated communication circuit.
 The disturbance equipment will have its own dedicated communications circuit. - 1.7.
-Remote Terminal Unit (RTU): A new RTU will be utilized with communications for the new 230 kV breakers.
+Remote Terminal Unit (RTU): A new RTU will be utilized with communications for the new 115 kV breakers.
 A Communication SEL Relay will be installed for relay communications and other functions as required; these costs will be directly assigned to the IC.
 The IC will provide and install an RTU for metering and telemetry at the IC's facility as required by the latest Xcel Energy Interconnection Guidelines.